So, who has the best user onboarding experience?

 Onboarding is the process of acquainting a new user with a product.
 A great user onboarding experience shortens your new users’ time to value, guides them to their aha moment, and gets them to activate faster.

-In the Product-Led Growth Flywheel framework, onboarding is one of the primary levers for turning your product’s evaluators into beginners, regulars, and finally champions.
+In the Product-Led Growth Flywheel framework, onboarding is one of the primary levers for turning your product’s Strangers into Explorers, Beginners, Regulars, and finally Champions.
 Onboarding convinces on-the-fence evaluators that your product is worth trying out—if even just for a little while.
 Evaluators convinced by your onboarding now become beginners who are taught how to use each of your product’s features.
 As they see how your product benefits them, they gradually become regular users and, finally, champions who love to share your solutions with the people they know—which brings in even more evaluators.

 At this point, your flywheel will really start to pick up speed, and you’ll see sustainable growth that continues to increase over time.
 But it all starts with impeccable onboarding that convinces users to commit to your solution and shows them how to get to the value they were promised.